pwgbots/linny-r/README.md

 * `channel` and `callback` will be used to interact with Linny-R via its _Receiver_
 * `data` will be used by the _Dataset Manager_ to locate datasets for which a path has been specified
-* `images` will contain images that you saved to your workspace by clicking on the _Save-and-view diagram_ button or on the _Save-and-view chart_ button of the _Chart manager_, or using the keyboard shortcut `Ctrl+G`.
 * `models` will contain models that you saved by `Shift`-clicking on the _Save_ button, or using the keyboard shortcut `Ctrl+Shift+S`
 * `modules` will contain models stored in the `local host` _repository_